 - An applicant must be a U.S. citizen at the time of application or, at the latest, prior to selection.

 - An applicant must possess or be able to obtain a security clearance prior to the beginning of the fellowship.
+Please do not apply for the State Department fellowship if you suspect there is something in your background that will prevent you from obtaining a security clearance.

 The Government Fellows Committee considers the following factors when selecting State Department fellows: